A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Background

-Contexts and action-rewards in this formulation are sampled i.i.d. from a joint distribution $D(\mathbf{x},\mathbf{r})$.
-This setting assumes that the context contains all information to estimate the context to action-reward mapping.
-In practice, some information important for the correct mapping is often not available due to, for example, privacy concerns.
-This may lead to a nonstationary context to action-reward mapping, that is, the learned mapping becomes inaccurate as time progresses.
-In our setting, context and rewards are sampled i.i.d. from a joint distribution $D(\mathbf{x}, \mathbf{r}, \mathbf{s})$, including the dependence on a hidden state $s$, following a more realistic approach for practical applications.
+Contexts and action rewards in this formulation are sampled i.i.d. from a joint distribution $D(\mathbf{x},\mathbf{r})$.
+This setting assumes that the context contains all information to estimate the context of action reward mapping.
+In our setting, contexts are sampled i.i.d. from a stationary distribution $D_s(\mathbf{x})$ associated with each state.
+We specify the relationship between $\mathbf{x}$, $r$ and $s$ more formally in section \ref{sec:ProbSett}.

-One popular algorithm is LinUCB \cite{Chu2011, Li2010}, based on the idea of using UCB methods not only for the $MAB$ problem but also for the $CB$ problem.
-The key challenge for UCB-style methods in general is the construction of upper confidence bounds on the estimated action rewards and doing so in an efficient manner.
+One popular algorithm is LinUCB~\citep{Chu2011, Li2010}, based on the idea of using UCB methods not only for the $MAB$ problem but also for the $CB$ problem.
+The key challenge for UCB-style methods, in general, is the construction of upper confidence bounds on the estimated action rewards and doing so in an efficient manner.
 This is important since the agent chooses the action with the highest value UCB to manage the exploration/exploitation trade-off.
-For action-rewards that depend linearly on the context, authors in \citealp{Li2010} provide an efficient and closed-form computation rule for constructing confidence intervals.
+For action rewards that depend linearly on the context,~\cite{Li2010} provides an efficient and closed-form computation rule for constructing confidence intervals.

-We focus on LinUCB with disjoint linear models described by \citealp{Li2010}.
+We focus on LinUCB with disjoint linear models described by~\cite{Li2010}.
 As in our setting, the linear realizability assumption holds.
-Coefficients $\mu^*_{a}$ in equation \ref{eq:lra} are unknown to the agent and need to be estimated from collected data.
-The estimated coefficient vector $\hat{\mathbb{\mu}}_{a}$ can be found via ridge regression:
+Coefficients $\mathbf{\theta}^*_{a}$ in equation \ref{eq:lra} are unknown to the agent and need to be estimated from collected data.
+The estimated coefficient vector $\hat{\mathbb{\theta}}_{a}$ can be found via ridge regression:

-where $\mathbf{D}_{a}$ is a design matrix with dimension $m \times d$ that contains $m$ contexts for action $a$ previously observed, $\mathbf{b}_{a}$ is the reward vector for action $a$ and $\mathbf{I_d}$ is the $d \times d$ identity matrix. $k > 0$ is a parameter, we set to $1$.
+where $\mathbf{D}_{a}$ is a design matrix with dimension $m \times d$ that contains $m$ contexts for action $a$ previously observed, $\mathbf{b}_{a}$ is the reward vector for action $a$ and $\mathbf{I_d}$ is the $d \times d$ identity matrix. $k > 0$ is a parameter we set to $1$.

-At each time step $t$ LinUCB selects actions according to
+At each time step $t$, LinUCB selects actions according to

-where $\mathbf{A}_{a} = \mathbf{D}^\top_{a} \mathbf{D}_{a} + \mathbf{I}_d$, $log(2/\delta)$ being the natural logarithm and $\alpha = 1 + \sqrt{log(2/\delta)/2}$, with $\delta > 0$, is a constant determining the level of exploration.
+where $\mathbf{A}_{a} = \mathbf{D}^\top_{a} \mathbf{D}_{a} + \mathbf{I}_d$, $\log$ being the natural logarithm and $\alpha = 1 + \sqrt{\log(2/\delta)/2}$, with $\delta > 0$, is a constant determining the level of exploration.